About the Project

 The other Maitreya Project is happening in Kushinagar – Maitreya Buddha Kushinagar Project.
 Kushinagar is where the Buddha showed the holy deed of passing away and where the future Buddha Maitreya will take birth, which is part of the 12 deeds.

 Due to karma these two projects happened, so now we need to complete both of these Maitreya statues for the benefit of all sentient beings.
 In addition to these projects, I also want to build other large Maitreya statues in different parts of the world…Then the particular benefits: the more statues of Maitreya Buddha there are in the world the more it helps to minimize or stop wars, famine, diseases, tsunamis, fires, hurricanes, earthquakes, etc. in this very dark period when so many people suffer so much.
 Due to the result of building many Maitreya statues, this decreases the very dark time of so much suffering.
 So this is my reason for building many Maitreya statues.”… – With much love and prayers, Lama Zopa

 Rinpoche’s explanation of the 2 Maitreya Statue Projects continued on another occasion as follows:

 “For the Kushinagar Maitreya Project, there is a plan to develop it with other traditions of Buddhism, not only Tibetan Buddhism’s four lineages.
 The traditions or entities which join FPMT in developing the Kushinagar land would have their own area, and draw up their own plans under the oversight and with the approval of Maitreya Project Kushinagar.
 However FPMT would work with them as a group.
-This joint collaboration would develop a Conference Centre with the goal of promoting better inter tradition communication.
-The Maitreya Statue would be about 13 stories in height.
-The total land area will be about 270 acres.”
+This joint collaboration would develop a Conference Centre with the goal of promoting better inter tradition communication.”